kylelawrencedev/gym-records-crud/README.md

 ---
 # Feature Testing
-## User Account - Accout Login/Create Account:
+## User Account - Accout Login/Create Account/Logout:

 ![Successfully logged into site](static/images/testing_images/account/successful_account.jpg)
  * As a user I land on the home page.
 I click on the Account link in the navbar.
 I am then taken to the Account Login/Creat Account page.